kulics/koral/book-en/introduction.md

-# Xs programming language
+# Lite programming language
-Xs is an open source cross-platform programming language focused on engineering.
+Lite is an open source cross-platform programming language focused on engineering.

 The language is designed to be simple, readable, and understandable.